ethereum-optimism/design-docs/ecopod/sendRawTransactionConditional.md

 This problem is worked around on L1 through special block builders like Flashbots that provide atomic inclusion when building blocks through a custom rpc like [eth_sendBundle](https://docs.flashbots.net/flashbots-auction/advanced/rpc-endpoint#eth_sendbundle), avoiding on-chain reverts for the caller.
 However on L2 there's only a single block builder, the sequencer, creating the requirement for the `eth_sendRawTransactionConditional` endpoint providing similar inclusion guarantees to launch shared 4337 mempools.

 Account Abstraction is a [growing ecosystem](https://dune.com/sixdegree/account-abstraction-overview) and solution to many wallet UX issues.
-Polygon is currently dominates the market on the number of active smart accounts and we want to ensure the op-stack enables this growth in the superchain as the ecosystem continues to evolve.
+Polygon currently dominates the market on the number of active smart accounts and we want to ensure the op-stack enables this growth in the superchain as the ecosystem continues to evolve.

 # Alternatives Considered